Our staff will respond to your query promptly and provide detailed information to your questions.

 - Return transfers Tromsø to Lyngen Lodge.
 The shared arrival transport is available for flights with arrival in Tromsø no later than 15.00 and return transfer returns to Tromsø at the latest 12.30.
 If there are no corresponding flights we recommend staying a night in Tromsø, and your hosts will gladly drop-off/pick-up guests at any hotel in central Tromsø.
 Arranging a private transfer outside of this shared transfer, particulary in winter, can be difficult and expensive.

-- 4 activities as described (Dogsledding, Frozen Lakes, Sea Safari.
-The fourth activity is a choice between Cross country skiing or Reindeer Sledding including a Sami culture presentation)
+- 4 activities as described (Dogsledding, Frozen Lakes, Sami Culture Day.
+The fourth activity is a choice between Cross country skiing or Snow Shoeing Adventure)

 - 24-hour emergency service